duarte3333/Born2BeRoot/README.md

 <h2>Hostname and Partitions</h2>
+<h3>What is a hostname?</h3>
+In computer networking, a hostname is a label that is assigned to a device connected to a computer network and that is used to identify the device in various forms of electronic communication, such as the World Wide Web.
+In brief, the hostname is what a device is called on a network.
 <h3>What is a Firewall?</h3>
 A Firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization's previously established security policies.
 At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet.
 <h3>What is UFW Firewall?</h3>